CleverNamesTaken/PivotLab/Conops.md

 ## Objective

 Hit the targets through whatever weird tunnels you like.
-The linux target at 10.X.22.50 has a web server that will hit you back on the IP, port and protocol of your choosing.
+The linux target at 10.X.22.50 has a web server that will attempt to call back to you on the IP, port and protocol of your choosing.
+If you use the lab-provided kali machine or run the the `prepareTools.sh` script, you will have a bash script called `callMe.sh. in your path that will make the POST request for you.
+If you choose not to use script, you can also make the request by visiting http://10.X.22.50 in a browser.

 As a super lame example with no pivoting, do this: